How the pandemic ushered in a maximalist new era for Las Vegas residencies

 Whether it's rock, R&B or Adele's balladry, artists with urgent and undeniable gifts are coming to Las Vegas not to age into the cozy domesticity or the mummification of a residencies, but to be creatively nourished and reborn through them.

-Meanwhile the residency offerings to come this season continue with Christina Aguilera, Kylie Minogue, Ludacris, Wu-Tang Clan, Bruno Mars, Kelly Clarkson.
-With soaring ticket prices often starting at $400 and umpteen forms of VIP packages into thousands at face value, the purpose is still timelessly Las Vegas, explicitly and unapologetically commercial.
-NPR Music contributor and scholar Jason King, Dean of the University of Southern California School of Music, told me that Vegas residencies "almost exist outside critical infrastructure.
+Meanwhile, the residency offerings to come this season continue, with Christina Aguilera, Kylie Minogue, Ludacris, Wu-Tang Clan, Bruno Mars and Kelly Clarkson.
+With soaring ticket prices often starting at $400 and umpteen forms of VIP packages into thousands at face value, the purpose is still timelessly Las Vegas — explicitly and unapologetically commercial.
+NPR Music contributor and scholar Jason King, Dean of the University of Southern California's School of Music, told me that Vegas residencies "almost exist outside critical infrastructure.
 These are blockbuster celebrities doing a blockbuster show for a mass audience in a city with a reputation for brands and brand building."
-With fandom in such a time of commercial and attention devotion, the Vegas performance with its plush surroundings and eventism becomes a rarefied commodity.
-What does not hold true in this new era, however, is my own notion of washed up and has-been artists serving audiences with atrophied tastes in a sad crumbling theme park of neon.
+With fandom in such a time of commercial and attention devotion, the Vegas performance, with its plush surroundings and eventism, becomes a rarefied commodity.
+What does not hold true in this new era, however, is my own notion of washed-up and has-been artists serving audiences with atrophied tastes in a sad crumbling theme park of neon.
 Whether it's rock, R&B or Adele's balladry, artists with urgent and undeniable gifts are coming to Las Vegas not to age into the cozy domesticity or the mummification of residencies, but to be creatively nourished and reborn through them.

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.